richelbilderbeek/cpp/content/CppAndroidDevelopmentQtCreatorUbuntu.md

 -   [Install the Android SDK](CppAndroidSdkInstall.md)
 -   [Install the Android NDK](CppAndroidNdkInstall.md)
--   From now, I follow the instructions of [1] in some more detail, for the android-lighthouse version of the 20th January of 2011
+-   From now, I follow the instructions of [1] in some more detail, for the android-lighthouse version of the 20th January 2011
 -   Obtain the source code, by typing at command-line:\
     \
       -----------------------------------------------------------------------------